-Cash and other cash items, due from BSP, due from other banks, SPURA, deposit liabilities, due to head office and accrued expenses and other current liabilities.
+Cash and other cash items, due from BSP, due from other banks, SPURA, loans and receivables, deposit liabilities, due to head office and accrued expenses and other current liabilities.
 The carrying amounts of these financial assets and liabilities approximate fair values due to the relatively short-term maturity of these financial instruments.
-The carrying amount of deposit liabilities and other short-term liabilities approximate fair value considering that these are either due or demandable or with short-term maturities.
+The carrying amount of deposit liabilities approximate fair value considering that these are either due or demandable or with short-term maturities.